GennadyGS/CubeSharp/CubeSharp.md

     CountAndSum.Zero);
 ```

-There are several modifications of `AggregationDefinition.Create(...)` method.
+There are several variants of `AggregationDefinition.Create(...)`:

-Method `AggregationDefinition.CreateForDictionaryCollection(...)` is shortcut fixing type of collection elements to `IDictionary<string, object>`, which frees from specifying this type argument explicitly.
+- `AggregationDefinition.CreateForDictionaryCollection(...)` is a shortcut for collections of `IDictionary<string, object>`, so you don't need to specify the type argument.
+- `AggregationDefinition.CreateForCollection(...)` takes the collection as an additional argument for type inference, useful for anonymous types.

 ```csharp
 // Take sum of field Quantity